tailcallhq/tailcallhq.github.io/docs/data-dog.md

          processors: [batch]
          exporters: [datadog]
    ```
-5. Go to your tailcall config and update it to:
+5. Go to your GraphQL configuration and update it to:
    ```graphql
    schema
      @telemetry(